awslabs/aws-fpga-app-notes/Using-PCIe-Peer2Peer/README.md

  ```
  Four input arguments are necessary:
- 1. the slot number
+ 1. The slot number
- 2. the physical function
+ 2. The physical function
- 3. the bar/region
+ 3. The bar/region
- 4. the write combining flag
+ 4. The write combining flag

 The OCL Region does not support write combining and so this argument is 0.
 The function uses these arguments to open the appropriate sysfs file.
 For example, calling the function with following arguments: